gnehcuyz/gnehcuyz.github.io/content/experience/MentorMLFD.md

 ---

 ## Role
-I worked as a Course Mentor for **Machine Learning from Data** at Rensselaer Polytechnic Institute in Troy, NY, from Fall 2024 semester
+I worked as a Course Mentor for **Machine Learning from Data** at Rensselaer Polytechnic Institute in Troy, NY, during the Fall 2024 semester.

 ## Responsibilities
 - Provided mentorship to students by clarifying challenging ML concepts and assisting with coursework.